-With the sub-sub-categories listed below each category option, the test subjects were able to work out which category would be most appropriate to their product search, and sites which listed sub-sub-categories on their category pages therefore vastly outperformed those that didn’t.
-Yet, of the top 50 e-commerce sites that both 1) have Intermediary Category Page, and 2) have three or more layers in their hierarchy, only 50% display sub-sub-categories on their intermediary category pages (despite qualifying by having the two pre-requisites).
+With the sub-sub-categories listed below each category option, the test subjects were able to work out which category would be most appropriate to their product search, and sites which listed sub-sub-categories on their intermediary category pages therefore vastly outperformed those that didn’t.
+Yet, of the top 50 e-commerce sites that both 1) have Intermediary Category Page, and 2) have three or more layers in their product hierarchy – 52% do not display sub-sub-categories on their intermediary category pages (despite qualifying by having the two pre-requisites).

 Benefits Both Novice and Expert Users

 Having the sub-sub-category options displayed alongside (typically beneath) each sub-category option turned out to be a very effective strategy.
 It’s not that the subjects never hesitated or ran confused – they absolutely did, asking questions like “Are sofa pillows within the sofa category?”
 However, the subjects were often able to infer the correct path by looking at the sub-sub-categories for a couple of different sub-category sections.

 In other words, displaying sub-sub-categories on intermediary category pages function as navigation information scent, allowing the user to resolve any doubts they may have regarding the site’s category taxonomy.